 My thoughts went a little something like this: “How can you expect me to finish songs while pulling THIS schedule?
 Come on, just say yes for now, I’ll figure it out.”
 But my hubby in all his wisdom cut straight to the chase: To make an album, I needed songs.

-But adding another project in?
+But adding another album project in?
 Oh so hard.
 I had NO idea when I’d make time for working on songs.
 In my sleep maybe?
 My new-album balloon deflated at the thought.
 But something inside me wanted to try.

-Well, one can only keep their prayer-life in the back seat for so long… and conviction came deep to my heart.
+Conviction came deep to my heart.
 I knew that God had been wooing me to Himself.
 To spend MORE time with Him.
 To linger over the scriptures like I did when I was younger.
 To talk with Him about my goings-on.
 To include him in my stress level.
 To become a better wife.
 A better mom.

 I wasn’t sure how I was gonna do it, but I decided in my heart I was gonna do it.
+Enter the alarm clock.

 It is as simple as this.
-I began to drag myself out of bed an hour early, and zombie down the hall to my pre-designated quiet-time spot.
+I began to drag myself out of bed an hour early and zombie down the hall to my pre-designated quiet-time spot.
 Or “psot” as my two year old daughter affectionately calls it.
 I had my year-thru-the-bible permanently placed on the table, a little throw-blanket, my iPhone with prayer list, and my wonderful hubby who gets up earlier than I and makes the coffee.
 Wakie wakie!
 I made a commitment and have stuck with it since.

 And here’s the best part of the story: